juliafeec/tmdb/README.md

 We choose precision, recall and hamming loss as our evaluation metrics.

-+ **Precision and recall**:
++ **Precision, Recall, F-score**:
+	We care about the precision because we don't want to confuse the users and make sure that the movies they find using genres would meet their expectations as much as possible.
-	We cares about the precision and recall per class because in practice we want to add as many "correct" movie genres as possible to better label the movies.
+	We care about the recall per class because in practice we want to add as many "correct" movie genres as possible to better label the movies.

 + **Hamming loss**:
 	For multi-label problems, hamming loss is a good metrics to evaluate the performance of the model.

++ **Accuracy**: